Americans With No Religion Greatly Outnumber Those Powerful White Evangelicals

 Among younger Americans, the trends are even starker.
 In 2003, only 19 percent of adults under 30 professed “no religion.”
 That percent rose to 35 percent in 2017.
 That’s compared to only 22 percent who identify with any sort of Protestantism.

 When you consider the political power of the different types of believer and unbelievers, these numbers are hard to credit.
 Recently four members of the U.S. House of Representatives formed a “Freethought Caucus,” dedicated, among other things, to defense of “atheists, agnostics, humanists, seekers, religious and nonreligious persons” against discrimination.
-Yet those white conservative evangelicals who are now significantly outnumbered by the “nonreligious” have one of the two major political parties catering to them relentlessly; they are also uniformly thought to represent the political “base” for the President of the United States.
+Yet those white conservative evangelicals who are now significantly outnumbered by the “nonreligious” have one of the two major political parties catering to them relentlessly; they are also uniformly thought to represent the political “base” for the president of the United States.

 If the irreligious ever get serious about flexing their muscles politically, a lot could change in this country, particularly on church-state separation issues.
 In the meantime, white evangelicals need to get a more realistic sense of their own trajectory, and stop lording it over other people of faith who share their less-than-robust membership trends.